youssofr/GAN-with-spectral-normalization/README.md

 # Description
 Class implementation of spectral normalization in pytorch framework.
 And an implementation of linear and CNN GAN's with spectral and batch normalization.
+Trained and tested using MNIST dataset.

 In this jupyter notebook, I have incrementally built 4 variations of Generative Adverserial Networks (GAN). these are: